Gottiee/Hack-Tools/pwn/ret2dlresolve.md

 - jmpq to 0x601018 point to the entry of printf in the GOT.
 - but if we `print/x *(void**)0x601018` it print `0x401056`
 - It mean The entry of GOT point back to the next instruction on the PLT.
-- then it push something on the stack
+- then push relog_arg/rel_offset to the stack
 - Finaly call PLT[0] wich contain a pointer to the dinamic linker.
 - The dl will resolve 0x601018 pointing now to printf().
 - Then it call printf().